 AP 2-D Art and Design Portfolio Samples and Scoring Information

-The samples in the table below were selected from portfolios that students submitted for the 2020 exam.
+The table below contains student samples selected from portfolios submitted for the 2021 exam.
 Each sample includes scoring commentary that explains the rubric application and scoring logic.
 The complete portfolio is also available for your review.

 Past Sample Portfolios and Scoring Information